Salehcodes/SaaS-ezgrading-backend/README.md

 - **Multi-language Support**: Support for speech-to-text in multiple languages.
 - **Improved Accuracy**: Implement machine learning algorithms to enhance speech recognition accuracy.
+- **Bulk Import/Export**: Ability to import/export exam results in bulk via CSV or Excel.

+---

+Now, with **Auth0** added to the tech stack, the README accurately reflects its role in the system's secure authentication and authorization process.
+Teachers can sign in easily, and their data is securely handled.
+Let me know if you need anything else!